Anshu-Dhatterwal/first_Demo-1/README.md

 # first_Demo-1
-this is first of Git and Github.
+this is first demo of Git and Github.